Jalen Richard

-Jalen Cantrell Richard (born October 15, 1993) is an American former professional football player who was a running back in the National Football League (NFL)for the Oakland / Las Vegas Raiders.
-He played college football for the Southern Miss Golden Eagles.
+Jalen Cantrell Richard (born October 15, 1993) is an American former professional football player who was a running back in the National Football League (NFL) for the Oakland / Las Vegas Raiders for six seasons.
+He played college football for the Southern Miss Golden Eagles and signed with the Oakland Raiders as an undrafted free agent in 2016.

 Early life

 Richard was born in Baton Rouge, Louisiana, on October 15, 1993, to Krissy and James Richard.
 He has two younger brothers, Jeremy and Justin.
-He attended Peabody Magnet High School and participated in track and field and football.
+Richard attended Peabody Magnet High School and participated in track and field and football.

 College career

 Richard played college football at the University of Southern Mississippi from 2012 to 2015.

+As a freshman, Richard rushed for 87 yards and two touchdowns in a loss at Central Florida.
+He finished the season with 87 carries for 426 yards and four touchdowns to go along with eight receptions for 39 yards and a touchdown.

+As a sophomore in 2013, Richard had 85 carries for 326 yards and 21 receptions for 168 yards and a touchdown.

-As a freshman with the Golden Eagles, he had 87 rushing yards and two rushing touchdowns in a loss at Central Florida.
-Overall, on the season, he finished with 426 rushing yards, four rushing touchdowns, eight receptions, 39 receiving yards, and a receiving touchdown.
-In the 2013 season, he finished with 326 rushing yards, 168 receiving yards, and a receiving touchdown.
-In the 2014 season, he finished with 236 rushing yards, 184 receiving yards, and a receiving touchdown.
-On September 19, 2015, he had 230 rushing yards and four rushing touchdowns in a win at Texas State.
-On October 24, he had 114 rushing yard and a rushing touchdown to go along with a 95-yard kick return touchdown against Charlotte.
-On November 21, he had 161 rushing yards and four rushing touchdowns in a home victory over Old Dominion.
-In his final collegiate season, his role expanded and he finished with 1,098 rushing yards, 14 rushing touchdowns, 30 receptions, 284 receiving yards, and two receiving touchdowns to go along with a kick return touchdown.
+As a junior in 2014, Richard finished with 40 carries for 236 yards and a touchdown to go along with 24 receptions for 184 yards and a touchdown.

+On September 19, 2015, Richard ran for 230 yards and four touchdowns in a victory at Texas State.
+On October 24, he had 114 rushing yards and a touchdown to go along with a 95-yard kick return touchdown against Charlotte.
+On November 21, Richard recorded 161 rushing yards and four touchdowns in a home victory over Old Dominion.
+As a senior, Richard's role expanded and he finished with 185 carries for 1,098 yards and 14 touchdowns to go along with 30 receptions for 284 yards and two touchdowns.
+Richard also had 23 returns for 232 yards and a touchdown.

 Richard graduated from Southern Mississippi with a major in exercise science.